 - To provide evidence to Insurance Companies on the condition of a flue

-Turner Baker Ltd are able to undertake full CCTV surveys, Smoke Tests, Flue Mapping and Drone inspections to give detailed information on the condition of flues and chimney stacks.
+Turner Baker Ltd are able to undertake full CCTV surveys, Smoke Tests, Flue Mapping using GPR technology and Drone inspections to give detailed information on the condition of flues and chimney stacks.

 A CCTV survey uses modern camera technology to review and record exactly what the inside of a flue looks like.
 A small, robust miniature CCTV camera with powerful lights is passed through the flue on support rods.
 It is passed through the entire length of the flue and the footage that is captured can be used to identify any potential hazards.

 All of the Chimney Technicians at Turner Baker are trained to carry out CCTV inspections.
-Inspections can be followed up with a comprehensive written report and a digital recording of the inspection.
+Inspections can be followed up with a comprehensive written report and a digital recording of the inspection is supplied.
 If during the inspection a flue is identified as unsafe to use, recommendations for any remedial work required will also be included in the report.